-The Nominations Committee is currently comprised of three directors: Catherine Stretch (Chair - independent), Mark Eaton (independent), Suraj Ahuja (independent).
+The Nominations Committee is currently comprised of three independent directors: Catherine Stretch (Chair), Mark Eaton, Suraj Ahuja.
 The mandate of the Nominations Committee is to identify qualified individuals to become directors, to recommend director nominees for appointment to the next annual general meeting and to assess the effectiveness of the Board, committees of the Board and individual directors.
 The Board generally reconsiders the composition of the Nominations Committee annually following the Corporation's annual general meeting.